anquanscan/sec-tools/README.md

 [PickleRick](https://github.com/CCrashZer0/PickleRick): A write up guide for the Pickle Rick room from Try Hack Me.
 [Atividades_Spring-Generation](https://github.com/LucasLM1/Atividades_Spring-Generation): Aulas de Java Avançado e inicio da Programação com Spring dentro do bootcamp Generation Brasil
 [hack-help](https://github.com/SilentFrogNet/hack-help): A support web page for my eJPT / eCPPT Certification Process
 [Reloaded.Memory](https://github.com/Reloaded-Project/Reloaded.Memory): Managed, high performance, fully featured memory manipulation library written in C#, providing a very easy to use API.
+[Python-security-hashing](https://github.com/Ddhruv-IOT/Python-security-hashing): It is the project for ShapeAi Bootcamp in python and network security.
+I have created this project to demonstrate the use of various algorithms from Hashlib.
+Also, I have demonstrated the use of salting and iteration on hashes to increase security and protection.